 The World Champion Cardinals trade Rogers Hornsby to the Giants for Jimmy Ring and Frankie Frisch, who will play an integral role in the success of the Gas House Gang in the 1930's after being sent to St. Louis due to a falling out with New York's manager John McGraw.
 The trade gets complicated when the 'Rajah' refuses to sell his 1,167 shares of the team stock back to the Redbirds at the asking price.

-Siding with Charlie Finley, American League president Joe Cronin rules the Yankees cannot sign A's manager Dick Williams.
+American League president Joe Cronin, siding with Charlie Finley, rules the Yankees cannot sign A's manager Dick Williams.
 The Bronx Bombers, who will eventually hire Bill Virdon to manage the team, had announced a deal with the Oakland skipper two days earlier.

 Don Blasingame becomes the first American not of Japanese descent to be named as a manager of Japanese team.
 The former major league second baseman will pilot the cellar-dwelling Hanshin Tigers to a fourth-place finish next season.

 The Brewers obtain future Cy Young winners Rollie Fingers and Pete Vuckovich in a deal with the Cardinals, sending pitcher Lary Sorensen, outfielder Sixto Lezcano, and minor league players Dave Green and Dave LaPointe to St. Louis.

 Unless contracts are tendered to certain veterans by today, the Basic Agreement requires the players must be allowed to become free agents.
 The Red Sox will miss the deadline, permitting All-Stars Fred Lynn and Carlton Fisk to be eligible for free agency.

 After trading their All-Star shortstop to the Mets last season, the Orioles get him back, agreeing to a two-year deal with free agent Mike Bordick.
 The move will send Melvin Mora, the player obtained from the Mets to replace Bordick, to the outfield, where he is a stronger defensive player.